-Let’s close out CC ’65 Ford Day with this Custom two-door (“Tudor” in old-time Ford-speak).
-It’s the perfect bookend to the LTD too; not only is it the very lowest man in the full-sized Ford totem pole, but it’s exactly the kind of American car that the LTD soon abolished from the (non-fleet) market.
+Let’s celebrate Two-Door Sedan Day with this 1965 Ford Custom two-door (“Tudor” in old-time Ford-speak).
+It’s the perfect bookend to the ground-breaking 1965 Ford LTD too; not only is it the very lowest man in the full-sized Ford totem pole, but it’s exactly the kind of American car that the LTD soon abolished from the (non-fleet) market.
 It was the victim of the perpetual ratcheting up of the name hierarchy, ironic since the Custom itself was once at the top of the pecking order.
-That’s ok; even the LTD would eventually fall by the wayside, superseded by something even more grandiose.
+That’s ok; even the LTD would eventually fall by the wayside, superseded by something more grandiose.
 But it wasn’t just the name alone; the whole full-sized two-door sedan era was drawing to a close.

 The first Ford Custom appeared in 1949, with the all new models that year.
 Ford had already depreciated the old regular Ford, Deluxe and Super Deluxe hierarchy, and decided to start with a clean slate: Standard and Custom.
 Of course, that wouldn’t last, as it never does.

 By 1952, the Crestline Series pushed the Custom back into second place.
 That was a short run at the top.
 1954′s Fairlane bucked the Crestline out altogether.
 And by 1957, eight years after its arrival at the top, the Custom now slid into low-man status, as the Fairlane 500 pushed everyone down, the Mainline right off the edge.